sammancoaching/website/_learning_hours/small_steps/golden_rule_tdd.md

 difficulty: 1
 ---

 # Golden Rule of TDD

 When people start with TDD I often see them struggle to remember to write the test code first.
 They may have that intention, but then forget all to easily.
-This session helps them practice this skill.
+This session helps them practice this skill, and to remember why it's important.

+## Learning Objectives

+* Remember to design new classes and functions in the test, before they exist
+* Use the capabilities of the IDE to create classes and functions from the test (if you're using an IDE)
+* Summarize why TDD helps you avoid designing more than you need

 ## Session Outline